robhasacamera/CrystalButtonKit/README.md

 }
 ```

 Additionally, you can hide the icon altogether.
 When hiding the icon, it's a good idea to show a title to prevent an empty button in collapsed state.
-Though it is possible for the button to empty.
+Though it is possible for the button to be empty.
+Buttons provide a conveinence initializer for this purpose.

 ```swift
 CUIExpandableButton(